-We’ve compiled a list of 15 memorable things to do on Christmas break:
+Here is the list we compiled of 15 memorable things to do on Christmas break:

 1. Family Sleepover in front of the Christmas tree

 That’s right!
-Turn on the Christmas tree lights, grab your sleeping bags and make it a good old fashioned sleepover.
+Turn on the Christmas tree lights, grab your sleeping bags and make it a good old-fashioned sleepover.
 This is a wonderful winter break activity and one that your kids will never forget.
-If you do this … you’ll definitely be winning the “what did you do during winter break” inevitable back to school conversations (in my book!)
+If you do this … you’ll definitely be winning the “what did you do during winter break” inevitable back-to-school conversations.

 2. Christmas staycation